pop/pop.github.io/content/liveblog.rst

 Past Adventure
 ==============

-{% for page in env.globals.pages if 'liveblog-meta' in page.tags %}
+{% for page in env.globals.pages if 'liveblog-adventure' in page.tags %}
 * `{{ page.title }}`_
 {% endfor %}

-{% for page in env.globals.pages if 'liveblog-meta' in page.tags %}
+{% for page in env.globals.pages if 'liveblog-adventure' in page.tags %}
 .. _{{ page.title }}: {{ page.permalink }}
 {% endfor %}